NorthernMan54/node-red-contrib-homebridge-automation/README.md

 The accessory naming convention is:

-Accessory Name, Accessory Service Type and Accessory characteristic
+Accessory Name and Accessory Service Type

 # Node-RED HAP-NodeRed Message Structure